Collisions of false-vacuum bubble walls in a quantum spin chain: Methods

 The $\kappa\overline{\kappa}$ subspace is already sufficient to detect inelastic scattering: if the portion of the wavefunction within the subspace drops significantly during evolution, particle production has likely occurred.
 Going further, we can construct quasiparticle position bases for other quasiparticle types, both topological and nontopological.
 To this end, we define the MPS $|\kappa^{(a)}_j\rangle$, $|\overline{\kappa}{}^{(a)}_j\rangle$, and $|\mu^{(a)}_j\rangle$, with corresponding tensors $\Tkink^{(a)}$, $\Takink^{(a)}$, and $\Tmes^{(a)}$, to be approximate position bases for the $a^{th}$ kink, antikink, and meson quasiparticles, with $a=0,1,\dots$ in ascending order of energy.
 We sometimes suppress the superscript $a$ when considering the lowest-energy quasiparticles of each type $a=0$.
-The meson states $|\mu_j\rangle$ are constructed from the vacuum tensor $\Tvac$ and the meson tensor $\Tmes$, as illustrated in Fig.~\ref{fig:states}.
 We compute $\Tkink^{(a)}$, $\Takink^{(a)}$, and $\Tmes^{(a)}$ by simply solving for multiple energies in the Bloch-state approach used above to generate the lowest-energy kink and antikink tensors $\Tkink$, $\Takink$ \cite{haegeman_2012_excite, vanderstraeten_2015}\footnote{These methods also deliver approximate quasiparticle dispersion relations.}.
 This procedure can deliver accurate quasiparticle states for quasiparticles with energy $E_a$ below the two-particle threshold \cite{haegeman_2013_el_ex}.
 Above that threshold, these tensors may correspond to unstable excitations.
 The procedure also guarantees that $\langle \kappa^{(a)}_j|\kappa^{(b)}_k\rangle = \langle \overline{\kappa}{}^{(a)}_j|\overline{\kappa}{}^{(b)}_k\rangle = \langle\mu^{(a)}_j|\mu^{(b)}_k\rangle = \delta_{jk}\delta_{ab}$.
 The kink, antikink and meson single-particle bases are mutually orthogonal by construction, due to the orthogonality of the true and false vacua in the thermodynamic limit.

 We can construct pair states $|\kappa \overline{\kappa}{}_{jk}^{(a,b)}\rangle$ and $|\mu \mu_{jk}^{(a,b)}\rangle$ from this extended set of single-quasiparticle states following Fig.~\ref{fig:states}.
 These extended bases are \emph{not} orthonormal at small separations $k-j$ due to interaction effects.
 Nevertheless, we can compute a minimum separation $d$ for each set of Hamiltonian parameters $g,\Delta,h$ so that the bases are \emph{approximately} orthonormal when $k-j \ge d$ (see App.~\ref{app:ex_basis}).
 These restricted bases give us access to extended kink-antikink $\kappa \overline{\kappa}{}^{(a,b)}$ and meson-pair $\mu \mu^{(a,b)}$ ``sectors'', allowing a much finer analysis of particle content.